joeljosephjin/Reproducibility-Challenge-iTAML/README.md

-# iTAML : An Incremental Task-Agnostic Meta-learning Approach
+# Reproducibility Challenge: iTAML ( An Incremental Task-Agnostic Meta-learning Approach )
-Official implementation of "iTAML : An Incremental Task-Agnostic Meta-learning Approach".
-(CVPR 2020) [(paper link)](https://arxiv.org/abs/2003.11652).
+Implementation of "iTAML : An Incremental Task-Agnostic Meta-learning Approach".
+(CVPR 2020) [(paper link)](https://arxiv.org/abs/2003.11652) for the Reproducibility Challenge 2021.

 iTAML : An Incremental Task-Agnostic Meta-learning Approach (accepted at IEEE Conference on Computer Vision and Pattern Recognition, Seattle, Washington, 2020), hypothesizes that generalization is a key factor for continual learning.
 In this pursuit, we learn a set of generalized parameters, that are neither specific to old nor new tasks by introducing a novel meta-learning approach that seeks to maintain an equilibrium between all the encountered tasks.
 This is ensured by a task-agnostic meta-update rule which avoids catastrophic forgetting.
 When presented with a continuum of data, our model automatically identifies the task and quickly adapts to it with just a single update.